By Allison Malkin & Tim Dolan

 Importantly, there is no one size fits all approach as companies in different industries are in very different positions with respect to their ability to provide guidance.
 Investors understand that these are challenging times for every company from a forecasting perspective.
 At the same time, they are eager to understand any information about the impact a given company has experienced to date, as well as expense levers and covenant triggers to help assess ratings or investment potential.

-This is very much the case in consumer sectors that are being heavily impacted by stay in place orders across the country and the globe.
-For example, retailers may hold quarterly conference calls halfway through each quarter to report on status and projections, as well as provide annual guidance on overall performance and projections based on market indicators.
-Wholesalers, on the other hand, may provide annual guidance, as spring and fall shipments may shift from year to year, creating an unpredictable pattern.
-Some provide qualitative commentary when they know of circumstances that will likely affect business.
-Those “heads-up” reports may mitigate stock price volatility.
+When companies are determining what type of guidance to provide (quarterly, annual, or none), they should consider the visibility into current and full year trends.
+For example, retailers may prefer to provide quarterly guidance and annual guidance, as when they report earnings they are already several weeks into the upcoming quarter and have good visibility into current trends.
+Wholesalers, on the other hand, may prefer annual guidance only, as spring and fall shipments may shift between quarters from year to year, creating an unpredictable pattern.
+When not providing quarterly guidance, it is helpful to give qualitative commentary when companies know of circumstances that will likely affect the business.
+Those “heads-up” comments may mitigate stock price volatility when reporting actual results.
 Companies with no to very low visibility and those that are very large, are well covered and have predictable revenue and profit may not need to provide specific guidance.

 In sectors like technology, where many companies have recurring, subscription-based revenue models they should still be in a position to provide quarterly and annual guidance, while also doing their best to call out the assumptions they are using for the negative impact on their guidance due to the uncertain economic environment.